Kevin Welner

 Boulder, CO 80309-0249

-Kevin G. Welner is a professor at the University of Colorado Boulder, School of Education, specializing in educational policy and law.
-He is director of the National Education Policy Center (NEPC).
+Kevin G. Welner is a professor emeritus and research professor at the University of Colorado Boulder, School of Education, specializing in educational policy and law.

-Dr. Welner teaches courses in educational policy, program evaluation, school law, and social foundations of education.
+Dr. Welner no longer teaches courses at the School of Education or takes on new advisees.
 His publications include Legal rights, local wrongs: When community control collides with educational equity (2001, SUNY Press); NeoVouchers: The Emergence of Tuition Tax Credits for Private Schooling (2008, Rowman & Littlefield); Closing the Opportunity Gap: What America Must Do to Give Every Child an Even Chance (2013, Oxford Univ.
 Press, with Prudence Carter); and School’s choice: How charter schools control access and shape enrollment (2021, Teachers College Press, with Wagma Mommandi.

-Welner has received the Early Career Award (in 2006) and Palmer O. Johnson Award (best article in 2004) from the American Educational Research Association (AERA), and has been named a Fellow of AERA.
-He has also received the Rockefeller Foundation’s Bellagio Residency and the Post-Doctoral Fellowship awarded by the National Academy of Education and the Spencer Foundation.
+Welner is an elected member of the National Academy of Education (NAEd), and he serves on the NAEd Board of Directors.
+He has received the Early Career Award (in 2006) and Palmer O. Johnson Award (best article in 2004) from the American Educational Research Association (AERA) and was elected a Fellow of AERA.
+He has also received the Rockefeller Foundation’s Bellagio Residency and the Post-Doctoral Fellowship awarded by the NAEd and the Spencer Foundation.
+He serves as the Chair of the Board of Trustees of the Education Law Center.

 For prospective PhD students: Please know that as of 2024 I am not bringing in new advisees.